GSA/idmanagement.gov/_implement/scl-windows.md

 Policy tuple mappings to accomodate weak identifiers are available in Windows Server 2019 and later as of September 10th, 2024.
 Tuple mappings are defined via group policy, specifically *Administrative Settings / System / KDC* under an entry titled **"Allow name-based strong mappings for certificates"**  wherein administrators can define three things to include:
    1. Trusted issuing CA - identified by its certificate thumbprint
-   2. Trusted certificat policy OID - ensures that the client certificate is issued from a certain policy, and
+   2. Trusted certificate policy OID - ensures that the client certificate is issued from a certain policy, and
    3. Name matching - defines what field to extract from the certificate that meets the previous two conditions for correlation to AD user accounts

-Note that if you authenticate PIV certificates from multiple issuing CAs you will require several registry entries with the tuple mapping to account for the uniqe issuing CA thumbprints.
+Note that if you authenticate PIV certificates from multiple issuing CAs you will require several registry entries with the tuple mapping to account for the uniqe thumbprints of each issuing CA .

-### Gathering PIV Authentication Certificates for Mapping into AD

 Identity certificates used for Windows logon can generally be found:
 -	On the smart card itself.